- Get Help

 - Assistance in navigating court processes

-- Transportation options to the hospital, police or other emergency services
+- Transportation to the hospital, police or other emergency services

 - Streamlined assistance with workplace or other accommodations at SFU

-The purpose of this exam is to collect DNA and other evidence, that can be used should you wish to report the sexual assault to the police.
-It is completed at a local hospital and should be conducted within seven days of the assault.
+If you have experienced sexual assault, it will help to have a forensic exam.
+The purpose of this exam is to collect DNA and other evidence that can be used should you wish to report the sexual assault to the police.
+The exam is completed at a local hospital and should be conducted within seven days of the assault.

-You do not have to report at the time of the exam or at all, but the collection process allows evidence to be securely stored for up to one year.
+You do not have to make a report of the incident at the time of the exam as the evidence collected will be securely stored for up to one year.

 Specialized sexual assault support and medical treatment, including option for forensic evidence collection.
 Free services for anyone 13 years or older within 7 days following a sexual assault.
 Services provided both at VGH Emergency and at UBC Urgent Care Centre.
 Trained nurses provide treatment for injury and sexually transmitted infection, pregnancy prevention, forensic evidence collection and emotional support.